drewzimm/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe

-An implementation of the game Tic-Tac-Toe using vanilla HTML, CSS, and JavaScript.
+An implementation of the classic game using vanilla HTML, CSS, and JavaScript.